php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="terminable-middleware"></a>
 ## Terminable Middleware

-Sometimes a middleware may need to do some work after the HTTP response has been prepared.
-For example, the "session" middleware included with Laravel writes the session data to storage after the response has been fully prepared.
-If you define a `terminate` method on your middleware, it will automatically be called after the response is ready to be sent to the browser.
+Sometimes a middleware may need to do some work after the HTTP response has been sent to the browser.
+For example, the "session" middleware included with Laravel writes the session data to storage after the response has been sent to the browser.
+If you define a `terminate` method on your middleware, it will automatically be called after the response is sent to the browser.

     <?php